mohammadjavadpirhadi/just-ask-plus/README.md

 # [Social-IQ 2.0 Challenge @ ICCV 2023] Just Ask Plus: Using Transcripts for VideoQA

 **This repository is a copy of the [Just Ask](https://github.com/antoyang/just-ask) repository.
-We provide only the required parts for reproducing our results of the Social-IQ 2.0 Challenge here**
+We provide only the required parts for reproducing our results of the Social-IQ 2.0 Challenge here.
+The model checkpoints are available [here](https://drive.google.com/drive/u/0/folders/1jF4FLaleMaJe8NAnegKDe9S5YoO4Ycun).**

 ## Download the dataset